grassrootseconomics/docs.grassecon.org/docs/ops/log_frame.md

    </td>
    <td>
    </td>
    <td>Educational Materials, Posters and SMS.
-Providing communities with information about CICs and the program.
+Providing communities with information about CAVs and the program.
    </td>
    <td>Dissemination reports, photos and SMS logs
    </td>